bytebase/bytebase.com/content/docs/concepts/data-model.md

 to a project and may or may not attach a database context.
 Users interacts with the Sheet from [SQL Editor](/docs/sql-editor/manage-sql-scripts).

-## Database Group and Table Group
+## Database Group

-A list of databases / tables usually having the same schema structure.
-Examples like per-tenant databases, partitioned databases/tables.
+A list of databases usually has the same schema structure.
+Examples like per-tenant databases, and partitioned databases.
 They are used in:

-- []
 - [Batch change](/docs/change-database/batch-change) to
   change many databases in a consistent manner.